stephencweiss/stephencharlesweiss.com/content/blog/2018-12-20/charts-colors-and-complements-oh-my.md

 # Drawing Charts

 To draw my charts in my app, I used [chart.js](https://www.chartjs.org/).
-I’m building a React app, and there *is* [react-chartjs-2](https://www.npmjs.com/package/react-chartjs-2), a `chart.js` package for React.
+I'm building a React app, and there *is* [react-chartjs-2](https://www.npmjs.com/package/react-chartjs-2), a `chart.js` package for React.
 However, I ran into some strange errors trying to incorporate it into the project, so I went with the MVP approach and used the basic package.
 I plan to refactor in the future to use the React version as it seems to have better support for components, but in the mean time, I got it working.

 | ![](./doughnut-chart.png) |
 |:---:|
 | *One of the charts I eventually was able to render.* |

 I used the [patternomaly](https://github.com/ashiguruma/patternomaly) package which helps to address accessibility concerns by including patterns on charts.

 # Randomizing Colors

-At this point, I don’t have a designer helping me with the app.
+At this point, I don't have a designer helping me with the app.
 Nor do I have a style guide that can support dozens of colors.
 With that being the case, I should have just done the easiest thing possible to randomize colors for my chart.
 That would have looked something like:

 ```javascript
 const red = Math.rand() * 255